Debt-to-equity ratio analysis won’t always reflect the true financial strength of a company

-When analyzing a stock, you need to form an idea of how likely is it to survive a business slump and go on to prosper all the more when economic growth resumes.
-To do that, you need to look at a variety of factors, including debt to equity ratio.
+When analyzing a stock, you need to form an idea of how likely the company is to survive a business slump and go on to prosper all the more when economic growth resumes.
+To do that, you need to look at a variety of factors, including debt-to-equity ratios.
 The goal is to figure out how sensitive the stock is to the economic cycle, its advantages and disadvantages in relation to competitors and so on.
-And very importantly, how much debt it has.
+And very important is how much debt it has.

 In that case, excess profits accrue to shareholders, and that in turn raises shareholders’ equity on the balance sheet.
 But leverage works both ways.
 If the total return falls short of interest payments, the difference comes out of shareholders’ equity.